Skunkhour: 1997–2001

 Four tracks by Skunkhour were listed on the annual Triple J's Hottest 100 during the band's 10-year career: in 1995, "Up to Our Necks in It" reached No. 55, "Weightlessness" reached No. 93 in 1997, "Home" reached No. 82 in 1999, and "Kick in the Door" reached No. 83 in 2000.

 Revivals

-In October 2009 Skunkhour announced that they were reuniting for a nine-gig partial tour of Australian in December.
+In October 2009 Skunkhour announced that they were reuniting for a nine-gig partial tour of Australia in December.
 In mid-November 2012 they performed a one-off 20th anniversary gig at The Standard Hotel, Sydney.
 Subsequent performances have included the 2013 Apollo Bay Music festival in March; 2014 Byron Bay Bluesfest in April; and a performance of their debut album, Skunkhour at the 2014 Queenscliff Music Festival in November.

 The band reassembled to play their debut album Skunkhour in full, plus a second set of hits and favourites, at The Metro in Sydney on 30 April 2016.
 After positive reviews and reception from fans in 2016, Skunkhour returned to The Metro on 27 May 2017 to perform Feed in full, again with a second set of material from other releases.
+Former band member Michael Sutherland died from a heart attack on 17 September 2025, at the age of 57.
+He will be missed and will be celebrated at future Skunkhour revivals honoring his legacy.